James River water or watershed scenery in Virginia

 Best flows

 Use RiverReports and USGS 02029000 at Scottsville as the main middle-river trend.
-Stable, clear, moderate flows are best for smallmouth; high, rising, muddy, or storm-affected water should move the plan to safety checks or another river.
+Stable, clear, moderate flows are best for smallmouth.
+High, rising, muddy, or storm-affected water should move the plan to safety checks or another river.

-When to skip
+When to leave

 Skip or shorten the plan when storms are upstream, ledges are unsafe, the shuttle is not confirmed, summer heat is excessive, water-quality advisories matter after rain, or fish-consumption guidance has not been checked for harvest plans.